Champions League: Timo Werner ends drought as RB Leipzig dominate Spurs | DW | 19.02.2020

 Tottenham Hotspur Stadium

-Hosts Tottenham were fortunate that the game had remained goalless for so long after Leipzig dominated the first half.
-Indeed, it took less than two minutes for Angelino and Werner to force a double save from Hugo Lloris, the Frenchman tipping the first effort onto the post.

-And Julian Nagelsmann’s men continued to control possession and create chances.
-Patrik Schick headed just wide from a corner and Werner shot straight at Lloris when in a great position.
-The 23-year-old will have regretted toe-poking it with his right and not hitting it left-footed.
+The visitors looked more comfortable in Tottenham’s new home than their hosts did, enjoying up to 70 percent of possession in a dominant first half.
+Laimer was the central pivot, coolly spreading the ball from left to right and back out left again where Werner and Angelino consistently exploited Serge Aurier’s questionable positioning.

+The towering Schick was a constant physical threat in the box, heading just wide early on.

-Jose Mourinho’s side had no answer and only came into the game once Leipzig had taken the lead and begun to tire.
-But, a string of free-kicks aside, one of which from Giovani Lo Celso produced an outstanding flying save from Peter Gulacsi, they never really threatened, and RB held on for a famous victory.
+As the clock ticked down and the home side started to belatedly impose themselves, 19-year-old Ethan Ampadu went down with cramp as RB understandably began to tire.
+But, a string of free-kicks aside, one of which from Giovani Lo Celso produced an outstanding flying save from Peter Gulacsi, they never really threatened.

+"That was definitely down to our energy levels," commented Werner.
+Still, a critical late interception from Ampadu suggested his fatigue may have been an old trick from a young head, a trait Nagelsmann knows plenty about.

+As he shook hands with Jose Mourinho, the man with whom he’d been constantly compared in the build-up, Nagelsmann will have known the job is far from done, both in this tie and the longer term.

 As it happened: relive the action: